 Insulate your water tank

-Another part of the home we don’t think to insulate is our water tank.
-The Energy Community estimates that doing so can save you up to £150 a year however.
+Another part of the home we don’t think to insulate is our water tank, but the Energy Community estimates that doing so can save you up to £150 a year.
 By properly lagging or insulating your tank, water is kept warmer for longer which therefore reduces heating costs.

 Draught-proof your home